 Member States will each designate a 'Digital Services Co-ordinator' (DSC) to ensure the supervision and enforcement of the DSA (including in relation to fines), and may also designate other competent authorities with specific roles.
 The DSA establishes a one-stop-shop mechanism for cross-border infringements, and a GDPR-like supervisory structure, establishing a European oversight and advisory entity - the European Board for Digital Services (EBDS) - which would be composed of the national DSCs.
 Unlike the GDPR's European Data Protection Board, the EBDS would be chaired by the Commission.
-The increased importance of the Commission's role in supervision and enforcement of the DSA is particularly evident when it comes to the supervision of VLOPs.
-Notably, the Commission has exclusive powers to supervise and enforce the subset of obligations that only apply to VLOPs. " Such mitigation measures include moderation processes, reinforcing supervision of their activities, and other steps which, arguably, come close to qualifying (if not contradicting) the general proposition that intermediaries are not obliged to actively monitor third-party content.
+The increased importance of the Commission's role in supervision and enforcement of the DSA is particularly evident when it comes to the supervision of VLOPs and VLOSEs.
+Notably, the Commission has exclusive powers to supervise and enforce the subset of obligations that only apply to VLOPs and VLOSEs.

-MICHAEL EVANS Counsel

-CLIFFORD

-СНАМСЕ

 Beyond ensuring uniform implementation of these requirements, granting the Commission some exclusive supervisory and enforcement powers was also likely a move to limit the concentration of the enforcement of the DSA in countries such as Ireland and Luxembourg, where the majority of tech companies that could qualify as Very Large Online Platforms are likely to have their European headquarters, and consequently limit the chances of having complaints mounting up with the regulators of those countries.

-When will the DSA start to apply?